Home >

 | Care review | Placement reviewed after a few weeks | Social services |

-This process can take a few days to a few weeks depending on the situation and whether the placement is urgent.
+This process can take a few days to a few weeks, depending on the situation and whether the placement is urgent.
+One of the main difficulties during discharge is availability, which is why families should understand nursing home waiting lists in the UK and how to get a nursing home place fast.

 Before moving into a nursing home, the person must have a Care Needs Assessment.
 This assessment determines: